draganfabijan/robot/README.md

 - to start robot run: runner.rb

-- to position robot: PLACE x, y, direction
+- to position robot: PLACE x, y, direction  e.g. PLACE 1, 1, NORTH

 - to move robot on board use commands: MOVE, LEFT AND RIGHT

+- to output robot position use command: REPORT